 Simply connect the Epsilon 140 to a power, network, and serial communication cable and it is ready to use.
 No need for any additional time-consuming integration.

-Dual-sensor, high-performance gyro-stabilized gimbalAdd to Build-a-Quote
+Dual-sensor, high-performance gyro-stabilized gimbalAdd to Request-a-Quote